exercism/development-environment/README.md

 ### Updating everything

 The first time `./bin/start` is run, it will download the latest versions of all the Exercism components for you to use.
-When you want to upgrade those components, which we advise doing regularly, run:
+When you want to upgrade those components — which we advise doing regularly — run:

 ```bash
 docker-compose pull